 - Your MFM is not willing to let you be part of the decision making process and does not share specific test results with you.

 *Here is a reminder of the basics.
-If your MFM doesn’t agree with this information, consider that a red flag.
+If your MFM doesn’t agree with this information it might be best to get a second opinion.

 - You need to know as soon as possible what your antibody titer is and you need to know what the critical titer is for your particular antibody.
-(Critical titers: anti-Kell:8 (recently updated by the ACOG to 4), anti-D:16, anti-c:16)
+(Critical titers: anti-Kell:4, all other antibodies:16)